 The City of Subiaco, like many busy inner city locations, can be an attractive area for vulnerable community members to sleep rough or beg.
-Homelessness is a complicated issue which requires a multi-agency approach.
-To help explain the role of the city and community members in the issue we have collated the following information as a guide.
+Homelessness is a complicated issue which requires cooperation between many organisations and individuals working together.
+To help explain the role of the city and community members in the issue we have put together the following information as a guide.

 It is not illegal to beg or rough sleep in public places, and a person cannot be arrested or moved on simply for sleeping rough or begging.
 However there are some circumstances where the WA Police are able to respond.
 This is where an illegal activity has occurred, and may include (but not limited to) trespass on private property, street drinking and aggressive or antisocial behaviours.
 In this situation the WA Police should be contacted on 131 444 or 000 (in emergency situations only).

 There are a number of people who call Subiaco home, but not all of them have a house.
 For a variety of reasons people may be homeless or have no fixed address.
 This can include people sleeping in parks, cars, building alcoves or even couch surfing.

 The city is working in partnership with The Salvation Army Floreat to provide outreach services to people who are homeless or at risk of homelessness within our community.
 These services initially consist of food and essential toiletry kits, but once relationships are established they will extend to assistance in finding housing and other community services.
 The Salvation Army is also providing a weekly lunch for the homeless and unemployed at Employment Plus and providing showers and emergency clothes and food supplies at the Salvation Army in Floreat.

 As Subiaco has a high traffic flow, it is a spot some people choose to beg.
 Some of the people begging are homeless and in need of food and basic requirements to survive, while others are from low income houses and at risk of becoming homeless, both within our community and outside.